 International airports are airports designated by the Minister for Infrastructure and Transport as international airports in accordance with section 9 of the Air Navigation Act 1920.
 View the list of current designated international airports in Australia.

 International Airport Categories

-The Department of Infrastructure, Regional Development and Cities, in consultation with the Department of Home Affairs, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the facilities available.
+The Department of Infrastructure, Regional Development and Cities, in consultation with the Department of Home Affairs, the Department of Agriculture and Water Resources, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the border services and facilities available.

 The categories of airports are:

 - Major International

-airports of entry and departure where all formalities incident to Customs, Immigration, Health and similar procedures are carried out, and which are open to scheduled and non-scheduled flights;
+airports of entry and departure where all formalities incident to Customs, Immigration, Biosecurity and similar services are made available, and which are open to scheduled and non-scheduled flights;

 - Restricted Use International

-airports of entry and departure at which the formalities incident to Customs, Immigration, Health and similar procedures are made available on a restricted basis, to flights with prior approval only;
+airports of entry and departure at which the formalities incident to Customs, Immigration, Biosecurity and similar services are made available on a restricted basis, to flights with prior approval only;

 - Alternate International